COVID-19 LFT cheat the tests with soft drinks

 Another more likely explanation is that something in the drinks affects the function of the antibodies.
 All liquids that can fool the tests have one thing in common: they are acidic.
 Citric acid in orange juice, phosphoric acid in Coca-Cola and malic acid in apple juice give these drinks a pH between 2,5 and 4.
 These are very harsh conditions for antibodies, which work with almost neutral pH around 7,4.

-Maintaining an ideal pH for antibodies is the for the test to work properly and that is the job of the solution (the liquid buffer) that you mix your sample with.
-The crucial role of the solution is shown by the fact that if you mix it with coke then the LFT will behave exactly as you would expect: the test will be negative.
+Maintaining an ideal pH for antibodies is the key to the proper functioning of the test and this is the job of the solution (liquid buffer) with which you mix your sample.
+The crucial role of the solution is shown by the fact that if you mix it with Coca-Cola then the LFT will behave exactly as one would expect: the test will be negative.

 Thus, without the buffer, the test antibodies are exposed to the acidic pH of the beverages.
 This seems to have a dramatic effect on their structure and function.
 Antibodies are proteins, which are made up of amino acid building blocks, joined together to form long, linear chains.
 Even a small change in these chains can dramatically affect the function of a protein.